-History of the Christian Church I
+History of the Christian Church I AU/HSI course-see content above.

 History of the Christian Church II

 Surveys the history of the church from the Protestant Reformation to current time.
 Special attention is given to the Protestant Reformation, the Catholic counter-reformation, Puritanism, Rationalism, Evangelicalism, the rise of modern denominations, the world-wide mission expansion and ecumenism.
 Prerequisite: HIST118 or permission of instructor.
 Spring